Sitecore/xmcloud-starter-dotnet/README.md

 ## Getting Started Guide
 > [!NOTE]
 > The XM Cloud Getting Started Guide currently only caters for Next.js applications.
 As part of the work in getting the ASP.NET Core Starter Kit ready for release, the documentation will be updated to include the steps required to get started with the ASP.NET Core Starter Kit.
-For now a temporary section will be added below which will quickly walk through the process.
+For now a temporary section has been added below which will quickly walk through the process.

-For developers new to XM Cloud you can follow the Getting Started Guide on the [Sitecore Documentation Site](https://doc.sitecore.com/xmc) to get up and running with XM Cloud.
-This will walk you through the process of creating a new XM Cloud Project, provisioning an Environment, deploying the ASP.Net Core Starter Kit, and finally creating your first Component.
+~~For developers new to XM Cloud you can follow the Getting Started Guide on the [Sitecore Documentation Site](https://doc.sitecore.com/xmc) to get up and running with XM Cloud.
+This will walk you through the process of creating a new XM Cloud Project, provisioning an Environment, deploying the ASP.Net Core Starter Kit, and finally creating your first Component.~~

 ### Running the ASP.NET Core Starter Kit
 > [!NOTE]
 > Temporary steps to get the ASP.NET Core Starter Kit up and running.
 This will be removed when the documentation Getting Started Guide is updated to include the ASP.NET Core Starter Kit steps.
-> This is also current using the "old" connection method and needs to be updated to use the newer "ContextID" approach.
+> This is also current using the "old" connection method and needs to be updated to use the newer "ContextID" approach when supported.

 1. Create a repository from this template.
 2. Log into the [Sitecore Deploy Portal](https://deploy.sitecorecloud.io/)